Forecast Evaluation

 • local_destination (str): The local destination for the downloaded dataset.
 If unspecified, the dataset is saved within the working directory.

-The retrieve_weekly_obs function returns the dataset used for forecast evaluation.
-All variables are derived using ERA5T data.
-Weekly-mean temperature and pressure are calculated from six-hourly data (00, 06, 12, and 18 UTC), whilst hourly data is used for precipitation.
+All variables mentioned above are derived using ERA5T data.
+Weekly-mean temperature and mean sea level pressure are calculated from six-hourly data (00, 06, 12, and 18 UTC), while hourly data is used for precipitation.

-Filename Convention
+Filename convention

 Downloaded observations follow this naming pattern: